 The Chelsea Center opened two storefronts in the summer of 2016.
-Our Tailoring Shop is located on the ground floor of the current Chelsea Center and our Shoe Shop is located on the ground floor of Papa’s Sanctuary House, adjacent to the current Chelsea Center.
+Our Shoe Shop is located on the ground floor of Papa’s Sanctuary House and the Tailoring Shop is located in an adjacent building .

 Adult Education at the Chelsea Center

 One of the most important initiatives of the Chelsea Center was opening its doors to adult women in Dhapasi in July of 2015.

 Today, over 250 local women are taking free English, math, computer, and Nepali classes from 10 a.m. until 3 p.m.
 We also offer special workshops on Friday to augment our academic curriculum.
 Workshop topics have included basics in banking, first aid, health topics, child development, and depression.
 Recent surveys of our community women students found very high marks for our classes and the teachers who lead them.
 Find out more details about special events at the Chelsea Center here and our “Life Skills Training” curriculum here.

 Chelsea Center Staff and Leadership

 Twelve young professionals and teachers work part time and one works full time on the Chelsea Center staff.
 Our teachers include three of our former NOH children, now young adults, who work as instructors for the women’s classes at the Chelsea Center after they finish their college classes in the mornings.

-Beginning in September of 2016, Hillary Bernhardt assumed the role of Director of the Chelsea Center.
-Studying anthropology and economics at Davidson College, Hillary spent a semester abroad in Nepal with the School for International Training's "Development and Social Change" program.
+Beginning in September of 2016, Ms. Bernhardt assumed the role of Director of the Chelsea Center.
+Studying anthropology and economics at Davidson College, she spent a semester abroad in Nepal with the School for International Training's "Development and Social Change" program.
 Over the semester, Hillary intensively studied the Nepali language and conducting independent research on the social effects of work-based emigration in Nepal.
 She has also taught middle school students as an AmeriCorps Teaching Fellow with Citizen Schools.